DM3D: Dynamic Mamba via Offset-Guided Feature Resampling for Point Cloud Understanding

-DM3D adopts a variant of the ViT \cite{vit} as its backbone architecture, following the design adopted by baseline networks such as PointBERT \cite{Point-BERT} and PointMamba \cite{PlainMamba}.
-The overall framework is illustrated in \cref{overview}(a).
+DM3D follows the ViT-style point cloud backbone used by PointMamba \cite{PointMamba} and Mamba3D \cite{Mamba3D}; Fig.~\ref{overview}(a) shows the complete pipeline.

-Given an input point cloud, we first apply Farthest Point Sampling (FPS) and K-Nearest Neighbor (KNN) grouping to partition it into $N$ local groups, each containing $K$ points.
-A lightweight PointNet extracts local features $F\in {{\mathbb{R}}^{N\times D}}$, with group centers $P\in {{\mathbb{R}}^{N\times 3}}$, where $D$ denotes the embedding dimension.
-To inject geometric priors, the absolute coordinates of each center are encoded via an MLP to obtain position embeddings $pos\in {{\mathbb{R}}^{N\times D}}$, which are added to the local features.
-A classification token ${{F}_{cls}}\in {{\mathbb{R}}^{1\times D}}$ is prepended, and the resulting embeddings are serialized along a Hilbert curve to form the initial token sequence ${{X}_{0}}\in {{\mathbb{R}}^{(N+1)\times D}}$ for subsequent modeling.
-Each encoder stage in DM3D follows a Transformer-like architecture consisting of a Geometry-Feature Coupled Pooling (GFCP) module and a Deformable Mamba Block.
-The GFCP, following HyMamba \cite{Hymamba}, serves as a local enhancement layer, while the Deformable Mamba Block (DMB) performs deformable state-space modeling.
-The computation at the i-th stage is formulated as:
+Given an input point cloud, Farthest Point Sampling (FPS) and K-Nearest Neighbor (KNN) grouping produce $N$ local groups of $K$ points.
+A lightweight PointNet embeds these groups as $F\in\mathbb{R}^{N\times D}$, with group centers $P\in\mathbb{R}^{N\times 3}$.
+An MLP maps the center coordinates to position embeddings $P_{emb}\in\mathbb{R}^{N\times D}$, which are added to the group features.
+We then prepend a classification token $F_{CLS}\in\mathbb{R}^{1\times D}$ and serialize the point tokens with a Hilbert curve, forming the initial sequence $X_0\in\mathbb{R}^{(N+1)\times D}$.
+Each encoder stage contains Geometry-Feature Coupled Pooling (GFCP) from HyMamba \cite{Hymamba} for local enhancement, followed by the proposed Dynamic Mamba Block (DMB).
+The $i$-th stage is computed as